boleary134h/CS205-final-project/Website/ParallelModel.md

 ## Hybrid

-The hybrid model uses both MPI and OpenMP in the way described above.
+The hybrid model uses both MPI and OpenMP as described above.